wp-plugins/squeeze-page-toolkit/readme.txt

 * Your landing pages are *completely independent of your theme*, which means you can change your theme as much as you like without needing to worry about your landing pages going wrong.
 * You can benefit from all of the <b>useful statistics</b>, so that you know how well your pages are performing without needing to do any techie stuff.

-To use this WordPress plugin, you'll need a Squeeze Page Toolkit account.
+To use this WordPress plugin, *you'll need a Squeeze Page Toolkit account*.
 You can get a [30-day free trial account](http://www.squeezepagetoolkit.com/trial) or you can [watch a demo](http://www.squeezepagetoolkit.com/demo) to see how the toolkit works.

 == Installation ==